akibrahimug/Oliotya-Uganda-Safaris/BOOKING_IMPLEMENTATION_COMPLETE.md

 ## Overview

-The complete booking and contact management system has been successfully implemented for Nambi Uganda Safaris.
+The complete booking and contact management system has been successfully implemented for Oliotya Safaris.
 This system allows users to book safari packages and destinations, submit contact inquiries, and enables admins to manage everything through the CMS.

 ## 🎉 What's Been Completed